Agent Harness Engineering: Why Architecture Matters More Than the Model

 Target AudienceEnterprise teamsAutonomous companiesDevelopersResearchers + developers

-A harness is not a product you buy – it is an architecture you build.
-The following criteria separate functioning systems from token-burning machines:
+A harness is not a product you buy; it is an architecture you build.
+The following criteria separate systems that work from token-burning machines:

 Incremental Progress

 One feature per session.
-The agent never attempts to implement the entire project at once.
-Anthropic calls this the decisive factor against the "One-Shot Trap".
+The agent never tries to implement the whole project at once.
+Anthropic calls this the decisive defence against the "one-shot trap".

 Clean State After Every Session

-At the end of every session, the code is mergeable: no open bugs, proper documentation, and a descriptive Git commit.
-Just like code a good developer would submit for review.
+At the end of every session, the code is mergeable: no open bugs, proper documentation, and a descriptive Git commit, just like the code a good developer would submit for review.

 Automatic Verification

-Without explicit testing, agents hastily mark features as complete.
-Browser automation (Puppeteer, Playwright) for end-to-end tests is critical – code-based tests alone are insufficient.
+Without explicit testing, agents are quick to mark features as done.
+Browser automation (Puppeteer, Playwright) for end-to-end tests is critical; code-based tests alone are not enough.

 Structured Progress Files

-Feature lists as JSON (harder for the agent to manipulate than Markdown), progress notes, and Git history together form the long-term memory across sessions.
+Feature lists as JSON (harder for the agent to game than Markdown), progress notes, and Git history together form the long-term memory across sessions.

 Token Budget Control

-Effort parameters per sub-agent (low/medium/high/max), monthly spending caps, and deterministic token budgets prevent uncontrolled cost explosions.
+Effort parameters per sub-agent (low/medium/high/max), monthly spending caps, and deterministic token budgets keep costs from spiralling.

 Error Recovery

-Git-based rollbacks, retry logic for failed tool calls, and the ability to detect and repair a broken state before implementing new features.
+Git-based rollbacks, retry logic for failed tool calls, and the ability to detect and repair a broken state before building new features.

 Evaluation: Measure Outcomes, Not Paths

-In "Demystifying evals for AI agents", Anthropic recommends a pragmatic start: 20 to 50 tasks, derived from real bugs, suffice as a baseline.
-The evaluation follows three pillars based on the Google Cloud framework:
+In "Demystifying evals for AI agents", Anthropic recommends a pragmatic start: 20 to 50 tasks drawn from real bugs are enough for a baseline.
+The evaluation rests on three pillars, based on the Google Cloud framework:

 PillarWhat is measured?Method